arpitgupta2498/Capturing-Crypto-Currency-Data-in-Real-Time-from-Binance/README.md

 Following are the brief steps to do so: (I would recommend going through [Tutorials](https://aws.amazon.com/getting-started/tutorials/deploy-code-vm/) to understand the process.)
 1. Create an AWS account and setup an EC2 instance.
 2. Choose the AMI you want depending on the OS.
 I have preferred Ubuntu.
 (Moreover if you go for free options, then they are limited)
 3. Run the instance on EC2 dashboard.
-(You will require PuTTY setup to deal with the keys.)
+(You will require [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) setup to deal with the keys. (pscp.exe and PuTTY key generator))
 4. An important step here for ensuring mail mechanism works is to configure the security groups.
 You need to create a custom security group with outbound permissions enabled for SMTP and SMTPS.
-5. Thereafter, you need to upload your project files on the Ubuntu IP you chose
+5. Thereafter, you need to upload your project files on the Ubuntu IP you chose.
+You can do so with the following code.
 ```
 pscp -i <key_name>.ppk <filename(with extension)> ubuntu@<IP>:/home/ubuntu
 ```